ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 .. note::

-    The script will show the build output of each of the wikis - this should be inspected for warnings and errors.
+    The script will show the build output of each of the wikis.
+This should be inspected for warnings and errors.
     The script does some file copying at the end, which will fail and can be ignored (this is used when publishing the docs)